 - Applications that include eligible fuel management activities within First Nations land or publicly owned land within municipal boundaries or regional district parks and that include contiguous, logical treatment units that extend onto Provincial Crown Land may apply to exceed the base funding maximum for only the fuel management activities on Provincial Crown Land.
 There is no funding maximum for this additional funding. - 2.
 New in 2025 Applications that include eligible fuel management activities within First Nations land that has been recently acquired through a Provincial land transfer may apply to exceed the base funding maximum for only the fuel management activities on the government transferred or acquired land.
 There is no funding maximum for this additional funding. - 3.
 New in 2025 Applications that include eligible fuel management activities within First Nations land or publicly owned land may apply to exceed the base funding.
 This additional funding is limited to \$100,000 per year. - 4.
-Eligible applicants with an existing FireSmart program that were directly impacted by the 2024 wildfire season may apply to exceed the base funding maximum in order to support incremental FireSmart Activities due to increased local demand for wildfire risk reduction.
-This additional funding is limited to \$100,000.
+Updated July 2025 Eligible applicants with an existing FireSmart program that were directly impacted by the 2024 wildfire season or by wildfire(s) during the course of the approved project may apply to exceed the base funding maximum in order to support incremental FireSmart Activities due to increased local demand for wildfire risk reduction.
+This additional funding is limited to \$100,000 per year.
 Refer to Appendix 2 for more information.
 Worksheet 4 is required to be submitted for consideration of additional funding.
 This worksheet will be reviewed by the BCWS and/or FNESS.